tetranz/select2entity-bundle/README.md

 ##Installation##

-Note that this only works with Select2 version 3.5, not the new version 4.

 Select2 must be installed and working first.
 I hope to setup a demo site but my setup is basically [BraincraftedBootstrapBundle](http://bootstrap.braincrafted.com) with Select2 installed for Bootstrap 3.
 Once the Braincrafted bundle is working, the only files I've needed to install are:

-select2.js, select2.css, select2.png and select2-spinner.gif from https://github.com/select2/select2/tree/stable/3.5
+select2.js, select2.css, select2.png and select2-spinner.gif from https://github.com/select2/select2/tree/4.0.0

 select2-bootstrap.css from https://github.com/t0m/select2-bootstrap-css/tree/bootstrap3.
 That gets it working for Bootstrap 3.